 Americans Want Compliance, Not Withdrawal

 In the 2019 survey, Americans were asked whether the United States should comply with WTO rulings in the event of a complaint and ruling against US trade practices.
 Majorities of Americans across party lines indicated that the United States should comply with these rulings (65% of Republicans, 87% of Democrats, 76% of Independents).
-These results provide a contradiction to the Trump Administration’s stance on the WTO and a disconnect between the administration’s foreign policy and the American public’s views.
+These results illustrate a disconnect between the Trump administration’s foreign policy and the American public’s views.
 President Trump has long been critical of the WTO, saying in 2017 that it “was set up for the benefit of everybody but us” and that it “was the single worst trade deal ever made.”
 Further, the Trump administration has blocked the appointment of judges to the WTO’s Appellate Body; if the United States continues to follow this course of action, the institution’s dispute settlement mechanism will be rendered nonoperational by December 2019.

 The 2019 Chicago Council Survey illustrates that Americans, more than ever before, support trade and see benefits not just to American businesses and the US economy but to the United States’ trading partners as well.
 The Trump administration’s actions against US trading partners, US allies, and multilateral institutions present an impediment to the system of international trade that has been cultivated over the last 70 years.
 Americans across the political spectrum have illustrated that regardless of whether they support President Trump’s policies, they do support trade.